- Home

 2020 -2024 5-Year Consolidated Plan and 2020-2021 Annual Action Plan

 The City of Grants Pass began the process of developing and adopting its new 5-Year Consolidated Plan for Program Years 2020-2024 as well as the 2020-2021 Year 1 Annual Action Plan (Plans) to fund activities and projects addressing the needs and priorities to be identified in the new 5-Year Consolidated Plan in early 2020.
 The process followed timelines specified in the City’s Citizen Participation Plan and federal law.
-The City adopted the Plans at their August 5, 2020 meeting.
+The City adopted the Plans at its August 5, 2020 meeting.
 HUD approved the Plans on December 29, 2020.

 Assessing the Needs and Priorities of the Grants Pass community through public outreach to the community was the first step in the process.
 A public Workshop/Open House was planned to gather comments and input of the community’s needs and priorities, but due to the COVID-19 pandemic, all public meetings were canceled.
-In place of the public workshop, a Survey was made available on-line to gather input and suggestions as to what are the most important needs and priorities for the community.
-The public hearing before the City Council planned for April 20, 2020 to review those comments and suggestions was held remotely on that date and the Survey comments and suggestions were reviewed at that hearing.
-The Council continued the hearing to May 4, 2020 to give the public more opportunity to send in comments or suggestions.
-The City Council reviewed all additional comments and suggestions at their May 4, 2020 remote hearing.
-The Survey deadline date was extended to May 29, 2020 and all additional comments or suggestions were incorporated into the new Consolidated Plan.
+In place of the public workshop, a Survey was made available online to gather input and suggestions as to what are the most important needs and priorities for the community.
+The public hearing before the City Council planned for April 20, 2020, to review those comments and suggestions was held remotely on that date and the Survey comments and suggestions were reviewed at that hearing.
+The Council continued the hearing to May 4, 2020, to give the public more opportunity to send in comments or suggestions.
+The City Council reviewed all additional comments and suggestions at their May 4, 2020, remote hearing.
+The Survey deadline date was extended to May 29, 2020, and all additional comments or suggestions were incorporated into the new Consolidated Plan.

-The new 2020-2024 5-Year Consolidated Plan and the 2020-2021 Year 1 Annual Action Plan were available for public comment on June 10, 2020 and were posted on this page.
+The new 2020-2024 5-Year Consolidated Plan and the 2020-2021 Year 1 Annual Action Plan were available for public comment on June 10, 2020, and were posted on this page.
 The 30-day comment period ran until July 9, 2020.
 During that time written comments and/or suggestions were forwarded to Adam Shults or Anne Ingalls.

 Adopted 2020-2024 5-Year Consolidated Plan and 2020-2021 Year 1 Action Plan